 The region offers several one-of-a-kind treasures to offset the buzz of busy beach towns; roads that, on the whole, are well maintained make them accessible.
 Playa Conchal is reminiscent of a Caribbean, white-sand beach, but a closer look reveals a shore of crushed seashells.
 The water is crystal-clear, perfect for snorkeling.
 Las Catalinas, Playa Hermosa, or Playa Pavones will leave you with a new appreciation for black-sand beaches; they sparkle in the sun as if someone has sprinkled glitter beneath your feet.
 It’s common to have the beach to yourself: just you and the calm lapping of the waves, enveloped by tropical vegetation.

 Eternally popular with retirees, the Gold Coast attracts expat families, too.
-Gary and Rachel Burchett landed in the village of Potrero after road-tripping from Mexico to Costa Rica.
+Gary Burchett and Rachel Sainsbury landed in the village of Potrero after road-tripping from Mexico to Costa Rica.
 Gary admits that, compared to its Central American neighbors, Costa Rica is not the cheapest.
 But despite this, his family intends to stay.
 “Electricity can be expensive, for example, but I’d say it’s the distinct tradeoff of a country that produces 98% of its power from renewable sources.

 “This community is special because most of us have traveled here with similar ideals and desires: to live life to the fullest and revel in a simple, peaceful, happy existence.”